Late Nights: The Album: Singles

-The first single, "Don't Tell 'Em" featuring YG was released on June 6, 2014.
+The lead single, "Don't Tell 'Em" featuring YG was released on June 6, 2014.
 The single became his third top 10 hit and eventually went triple platinum.
 The second single, "Planez" featuring J. Cole was released on January 22, 2015.
 The single reached top 10 on urban and rhythmic radio and later went triple Platinum.
 "Oui" was released as the third single from the album on October 30, 2015.
 The single reached number 19 on the Billboard Hot 100 becoming his fourth top 20 hit as lead artist.
 "Pass Dat" was released as a promotional single, along with the album's pre-order on December 1, 2015.
 The track was sent to urban contemporary radio on April 12, 2016, as the fourth single.

 "Tonight Belongs to U!" featuring Flo Rida was released on April 21, 2015, but was scrapped from the final tracklist.
 The first promotional single, "Royalty" featuring Big Sean and Future was released October 29, 2015.
 The second promotional single is "Peace Sign" featuring Fabolous and Red Cafe was released November 18, 2015 but didn't appear on the album.
 Jeremih expressed in an interview with German music journalist Malcolm Ohanwe, that he had plans to issue "Impatient" with Ty Dolla Sign as a single.
 Despite never being released, the track was certified Gold by the RIAA in 2017 and later double platinum in 2020.